-More competitive nominees will address impact in more than one of the criteria listed below:
+Competitive nominees will address impact of publicly engaged research in more than one of the criteria listed below:

 - Superior scholarship as evidenced by recent publications in prestigious journals;

-- publication of significant book and/or receipt of a prestigious book prize;
+- Publication of a significant book and/or receipt of a prestigious book prize;

 - Letter of Nomination - Attach a brief description, NO MORE THAN 750 words in length, describing the nominee’s qualifications and accomplishments.